-- (a) General.
-A free appropriate public education must be available to all eligible children residing in the LEA, between the ages of 3 and 21, inclusive (until the child's twenty first birthday or until the child receives a regular high school diploma), including children with disabilities who have been suspended or expelled from school, as provided for in § 300.530(d).
-For children enrolled by their parents in private schools FAPE is available in accordance with §300.129. - (b) FAPE for children beginning at age 3. - (1) Each public agency must ensure that - - (i) The obligation to make FAPE available to each eligible child begins no later than the child's third birthday; and - (ii) An IEP or an IFSP is in effect for the child by that date in accordance with § 300.323(b). - (2) If a child's third birthday occurs during the summer, the child's IEP team shall determine the date when services under the IEP or IFSP will begin. - (c) Children advancing from grade to grade. - (1) Each public agency must ensure that FAPE is available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade, and is advancing from grade to grade. - (2) The determination that a child described in paragraph (a) of this section is eligible under this part, must be made on an individual basis by the group responsible within the child's LEA formaking eligibility determinations. - (d) FAPE for children suspended or expelled from school. - (1) An LEA need not provide services to a child with a disability who has been removed from his or her current placement for 10 school days or less in that school year, if services are not provided to a child without disabilities who has been similarly removed. - (2) In the case of a child with a disability who has been removed from his or her current placement for more than 10 school days in that school year, the LEA, for the remainder of the removals, must-
+(a) General.
+A free appropriate public education must be available to all eligible children residing in the LEA, between the ages of 3 and 21, inclusive (until the child's twenty first birthday or until the child receives a regular high school diploma), including children with disabilities who have been suspended or expelled from school, as provided for in $\S 300.530(d)$ .
+In accordance with $\S 300.130 - 300.144$ , this section does not apply to students enrolled by their parents in private schools when FAPE is not an issue.

-- (i) Provide services to the extent necessary to enable the child to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the child's IEP.
-The - ehild's IEP team determines the extent to which services are necessary to enable the child toappropriately progress in the general curriculum and appropriately advance toward achieving thegoals set out in the child's IEP if the child is removed because of behavior that has been determinednot to be a manifestation of the child's disability. - (3) In the case of a child who is removed from his or her current placement to an interimalternative educational setting for reasons described in paragraph (3) (ii) and (iii) of this section, the LEA must - (i) Provide services consistent with §§ 300.530, regarding determination of the appropriate interim alternative educational setting, if the removal is - - (ii) For drug or weapons offenses under § 300.530 of these regulations; or - (iii) Based on a hearing officer determination that maintaining the current placement of the child is substantially likely to result in injury to the child or to others if he or she remains in the current placement, consistent with § 300.532.
+- (b) FAPE for children beginning at age 3. - (1) Each public agency must ensure that - - (i) The obligation to make FAPE available to each eligible child begins no later than the child's third birthday; and - (ii) An IEP or an IFSP is in effect for the child by that date in accordance with § 300.323(b). - (2) If a child's third birthday occurs during the summer, the child's IEP team shall determine the date when services under the IEP or IFSP will begin. - (c) Children advancing from grade to grade. - (1) Each public agency must ensure that FAPE is available to any individual child with a disability who needs special education and related services, even though the child has not failed or been retained in a course or grade, and is advancing from grade to grade. - (2) The determination that a child described in paragraph (a) of this section is eligible under this part, must be made on an individual basis by the group responsible within the child's LEA for making eligibility determinations. - (d) FAPE for children suspended or expelled from school. - (1) An LEA need not provide services to a child with a disability who has been removed from his or her current placement for 10 school days or less in that school year, if services are not provided to a child without disabilities who has been similarly removed. - (2) In the case of a child with a disability who has been removed from his or her current placement for more than 10 school days in that school year, the LEA, for the remainder of the removals, must- - (i) Provide services to the extent necessary to enable the child to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the child's IEP.
+The child's IEP team determines the extent to which services are necessary to enable the child to appropriately progress in the general curriculum and appropriately advance toward achieving the goals set out in the child's IEP if the child is removed because of behavior that has been determined not to be a manifestation of the child's disability. - (3) In the case of a child who is removed from his or her current placement to an interim alternative educational setting for reasons described in paragraph (3) (ii) and (iii) of this section, the LEA must - (i) Provide services consistent with §§ 300.530, regarding determination of the appropriate interim alternative educational setting, if the removal is - - (ii) For drug or weapons offenses under § 300.530 of these regulations; or - (iii) Based on a hearing officer determination that maintaining the current placement of the child is substantially likely to result in injury to the child or to others if he or she remains in the current placement, consistent with § 300.532.